lrwx00t/camelslicer/README.md

 # camelslicer

-Funky name for a rust-cli app to split Pascal-Case string into elements in a vector.
+A cli tool to split CamelCase string into elements in a vector.

 Inspired heavily by [fatih/camelcase](https://github.com/fatih/camelcase)